 Sai Nuan Beach has 3 very scenic restaurants right on the beach.
 My girlfriend and I stopped here for a seafood lunch.
 Similar like on Freedom Beach, there are not that many tourists here.
 This is also a nice snorkeling spot, especially around the rocks you can see in my photo.

-This beach on the west coast of Ko Tao looks better on the picture than in reality (unlike the girls pics).
-We just visited it shortly on our second morning.
+This beach on the east coast of Ko Tao looks better on the picture than in reality (unlike the girls pics).
+We just visited it quickly on our second morning.
 People don’t usually come here to relax and swim, but rather to stay in the resort that offers diving courses.

 (Half) Day Trip to Koh Nang Yuan